Anshikaverma26/Covid-19-Detection/README.md

 Project Name: COVID-19 DETECTION

-Name of the contributors: Ujjwal Hendwe & Anshika Verma
+Name of the contributors: Anshika Verma

 About the project: